FlannelNZ/azeroth-sleep/README.md

 ## Installation and Configuration
 To get started, clone the repo - I put the scripts under /home/azeroth/azeroth-local.

-You will need to modify something variables and oaths in the scripts since I haven't spent too much time with parameterising or env files (yet?).
+You will need to modify something variables and paths in the scripts since I haven't spent too much time with parameterising or env files (yet?).
 They should be self-explanatory:
 - **azeroth-monitor**: the first 7 variables - how to identify everything in your installation, how often you want to check and how long you want to leave the servers idle before freezing
 - **azeroth-proxy**: the first 4 variables - ports, ip address and script path
 - **azeroth-thaw**:  just 1 - the path of the azerothcore 2  binaries